 “Remember that you must take responsibility for your experience, so read relevant blogs, download job aids, listen to recorded webinars, and take extra courses—many of which are available through McKissock Learning’s Unlimited Learning Membership.”

-Daniel A. Bradley, SRA, CDEI, McKissock’s director of online appraisal curriculum, also advises newcomers to look for day-to-day learning opportunities that come from simply making oneself active in the profession.
+Daniel A. Bradley, SRA, CDEI, McKissock’s content and course manager, also advises newcomers to look for day-to-day learning opportunities that come from simply making oneself active in the profession.
 By keeping your ear to the ground, he says, you can learn a lot about your market and how it relates to the industry as a whole.

 “Read newspapers and online articles,” he urges.
 “Cultivate relationships with real estate agents and brokers.
 They are on the front lines of the market, and they often discover trends before others do.
 Become knowledgeable of sub-markets—like luxury homes and vacation properties—in your geographic area.

 “I also advise new appraisers to be patient.
 It takes time to build a good professional reputation—but it doesn’t take very long to destroy a professional reputation.”